THE POLITICAL MEANING OF INFORMAL URBANISATION IS A PEER-REVIEWED BOOK CURRENTLY BEING EDITED BY ROBERTO ROCCO (TUDelft) AND JAN VAN BALLEGOOIJEN.

 THE BOOK IS STRUCTURED AROUND NARRATIVES ON THE URBANISATION PROCESSES OF DIFFERENT CITIES AROUND THE WORLD.
 EACH CHAPTER IS DEVELOPED BY AN INDEPENDENT AUTHOR OR AUTHORS AND PRESENTS AN ACCOUNT OF HOW URBANISATION PROCESSES (AND INFORMAL URBANISATION IN PARTICULAR) ARE ASSOCIATED WITH SPECIFIC POLITICAL STRUGGLES IN DIFFERENT SOCIO-POLITICAL REALITIES AND HOW GOVERNMENTS AND CIVIL SOCIETY ARE TACKLING INFORMAL SETTLEMENTS.

-Currently, authors are working on narratives around the following cities:
+Authors have worked on narratives around the following cities:

 - Balkans (several cities)